 Farmer’s Fridge, 4th floor, 312-327-2300

 Farmer’s Fridge is a vending machine that serves healthy salads prepared fresh daily.
 Most ingredients are sourced locally.
-Salads range from $6.95 to $8.95.
+Salads range from $6.95 and up.
 Protein and other add-ons around $2.
 Don’t be deceived by the size of the containers the salads are large.
 There are serving plates and utensils adjacent to the machine in wooden containers.

 Other non-mall options